 The Federal Work-Study (FWS) program provides employment opportunities for students who demonstrate financial need.
 An award of FWS is not a guarantee of employment but merely indicates eligibility to work under this particular program.
 Student earnings from FWS are disbursed in the form of a paycheck directly to the student based on the number of hours worked each month.
+For more information on the FWS program for law students, please visit https://law.lclark.edu/offices/career\services/workstudy.

-Note: The amount of FWS funds a student is eligible to earn in an academic year is noted in a paragraph on the lower portion of the financial aid award notification.
+Note: The amount of FWS funds a student is eligible to earn in an academic year is noted on the financial aid award letter.
 A student's gross earnings may not exceed the awarded amount.
 It is the student's and supervisor's responsibility to track earnings under this program.
 Earnings under the FWS program are taxable as wages and must be reported to the IRS if a student is required to file a tax return.
 Students may not work more than 20 hours per week while classes are in session and may not work more than 40 hours a week when classes are not in session.